gariel/BlockPuzzleClone/README.md

 `¯\_(ツ)_/¯`

-The title of the game is "Little Blocks", which means "Little Blocks" in Portuguese, I didn't change it because she created this logo
+The title of the game is "Bloquinhos", which means "Little Blocks" in Portuguese, I didn't change it because she created this logo

 ## Screenshots